shantaramk/SKAlertView/README.md

 ## License

-MyLibrary is available under the MIT license.
+SKAlertView is available under the MIT license.
 See the LICENSE file for more info.